 What they are: Shares in the company given as compensation.

-What to do with them: Given the volatility and lower expected returns of single stocks relative to a diversified portfolio, for most people, the most sensible thing to do is sell immediately upon vesting and re-invest in a diversified portfolio.
+What to do with them: Given the volatility and lower expected returns of single stocks relative to a diversified portfolio, for most people, the most sensible thing to do is sell immediately upon vesting/delivery and re-invest in a diversified portfolio.

 Employee Stock Purchase Program aka ESPP